HOME SEARCH ALL TOPICS

 Boys peg tops

 To spin a peg top, a boy would have a length of string two or three ft long which he wound round the grooves.
-Then, keeping hold of the string, he would throw the top onto a flat surface - normally the pavement - with a brisk jerk.
+Then, keeping hold of the string, he would throw the top onto a flat surface - normally the pavement - with a brisk, whipping jerk.
 This sent the top spinning on its metal peg.

 Boys competed with their friends for how long they could make their tops spin.